 Item Description Size

 Date column No output (blank).
 0 bytes

 Data collection interval column

 Execution step No. column

 Execution program number column

 Execution program name column

 Index column

-Data column When "Output device comments for data" is selected in the output setting, the comment with the specified comment number is displayed.
-When "Output each program device comment" is selected (when bit 9 of the added-data information is turned on), the comment with the specified comment number in the device comment file for each program is output only for the local device.
+Data column When "Output device comment" is selected in the output settings, the comment with the specified comment number is displayed.
+When "Output each program device comment" is selected, the comment with the specified comment number in the device comment file for each program is output only for the local device.
 When the device comment file for each program or the comment of the corresponding program does not exist, the comment of the device comment file is output.
-When comments are not output, this field is blank.
-0 to 2048 bytes5
+When comments are not output or a device comment to be displayed does not exist, this field is blank.
+0 to 2048 bytes ^{5}

 Trigger occurrence information column No output (blank).
 0 bytes

-^{5} When "Output device comment" is selected in "Device comment output" of the output settings and double quotation marks (" ") and/or commas (,) are included in a device comment, the size of data in use becomes larger than the size of the character string of the device comments.
+5 When "Output device comment" is selected in "Device comment output" of the output settings and double quotation marks (" ") and/or commas (,) are included in a device comment, the size of data in use becomes larger than the size of the character string of the device comments.